Women's suffrage in Maine: Early efforts

-The 1850s in Maine was a time of transition in the state.
+The first public advocacy of women's suffrage in Maine is an 1832 Independence Day speech by John Neal in Portland, in which Neal described the denial of suffrage to women as equivalent to taxation without representation.
+By the 1850s, Maine was in a state of transition.
 The abolition movement was important and the temperance movement started to draw more women in Maine.
 The country's first alcohol prohibition law passed in Maine in 1851.
 Women's rights also grew in support during the 1850s.
 Susan B. Anthony came to Maine and gave a lecture in Bangor in 1854.
 Suffragist Lucy Stone spoke on women's suffrage in Augusta and Cornish in 1855.
 In Ellsworth, Maine, several women's rights advocates began to work towards women's rights and women's suffrage.
 Ann F. Jarvis Greely, who had attended the Seneca Falls Convention in 1848, wanted to take action on promoting rights for women.
 Greely, her sister Sarah Jarvis, and Charlotte Hill worked together to create a committee to bring women's rights lecturers to Ellsworth.
 The lectures started in 1857.
 In March of that year, Anthony spoke to a "packed hall" in Ellsworth.
 There were some threats against the controversial nature of the lecture series, however, overall, the series was "widely attended."
 In addition to the lectures, the three women hosted a "woman's rights" ball on the evenings of July 3 and 4, 1857 in Ellsworth.
 Both Greely and Hill also wrote to newspapers under pseudonyms advocating and arguing for improving women's access to equal right.
 Hill also brought women's rights materials for women to share and distribute.
 The first women's suffrage petition in Maine, known as a "memorial" was sent to the Maine Legislature in 1857.
 A second memorial, signed prominently by Greely and Hill, was presented to the legislature in 1858.
 Maine was one of the first states in the country to petition its legislature on women's suffrage.